pretix/pretix-docs/docs/tutorial/organizer-account.md

 The header image will replace the name of the event at the top of the page.
 We are going to check the box next to "Use header image also for events without an individually uploaded logo".

-In the "homepage text" fields, we can provide text to be displayed on our public profile.
+In the "Homepage text" fields, we can provide text to be displayed on our public profile.
 There is one field for each language we activated in the :btn:Localization: tab (see the "Localization" segment of this article)—English and German (informal).
 Our public profile will allow the viewer to switch between those languages via the links in the top right corner.